chianw/chianw/post44entraprivateaccess.md

  - [Global Secure Administrator](https://learn.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#global-secure-access-administrator) to perform required configuration on Entra Admin portal

 ### Step 1 - Download the application proxy connector from Entra Admin Center
-The Entra Admin Center is accessible at https://entra.microsoft.com and you have to log in with your credentials.
+The Entra Admin Center is accessible at https://entra.microsoft.com and you have to log in with your credentials as a user with at least Global Secure Administrator role.
 Download the application proxy connector and note the installation pre-requisites.

 ![entraprivateaccess1.png](https://github.com/chianw/chianw/blob/main/entraprivateaccess1.png)